open-ch/pyrene/FAQ.md

 2. Storybook does a better job.
 3. `PropTypes` is originally intended for run time type-checking.
 See [here](#pyrene-further-improvements) why `PropTypes` is currently misused.

+Make sure to run `npm install` in the subpackages (tuktuktwo and pyrene-graphs).
 For running Storybook.
 At the root of the monorepo:
 ```
 > npm install